TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 Simple backup and restore facilities has been added.
 Below are the details on how to implement a scheduled backup, and how to restore data.
 Please try the backup and restore routine in advance to ensure that it actually works, before you need it.

 ### Backup
 Docker volumes can be backed up by starting a temporary container mounted with volume to be backed up.
-The temporary container creates a tar backup to a a host directory mounted to the temporary container.
-From there, the host machine will have to handle the backup file, moving it to a backup location, perhaps via a cron job. (did look into using https://github.com/offen/docker-volume-backup, but required swarm.
+The temporary container creates two tar backup files to a a host directory mounted to the temporary container.
+From there, the host machine will have to handle the two backup files, moving them to a backup location, perhaps via a cron job. (did look into using https://github.com/offen/docker-volume-backup, but required swarm.
 Too involved for right now, perhaps at a later point)

-This method does a complete database dump, as it copies the entire volume.
+This method does a complete database dump, as it copies all the data.
 The size of the mongo database might become too large to handle in such a manner, requiring a snapshot incremental backup approach in the future.

 **Commands to schedule for periodic backups;**